-Japan | Lunar Dream Capsule Astroscale will send the Pocari Sweat Lunar Dream time capsule to the Moon, which contains messages from more than 80,000 children from around the world.
+Japan | Lunar Dream Capsule Astroscale will send the Pocari Sweat Lunar Dream time capsule to the Moon, which contains 185,872 messages from children from around the world.

 Carnegie Mellon University

 USA | Iris Lunar Rover

 Carnegie Mellon University (CMU) students, staff, and professors collaborate with Astrobotic to develop space robotics technology.
 CMU is currently developing the Iris rover for Astrobotic's inaugural lunar mission.
 CMU is also a subcontractor on Astrobotic's MoonRanger lunar rover mission.